neilramaswamy/structured-streaming/docs/guides/io/sources.md

 ### Rate source per micro-batch

-The rate source per micro-batch is named `rate-micro-batch`.
+The name for the rate source per micro-batch format is `rate-micro-batch`.
 Each output row contains a timestamp and value, where timestamp is a `timestamp` data type containing the time of message dispatch, and value is of `long` data type containing the message count, starting from 0 as the first row.

 ??? info "Supported Options"
     | Option Name             | Information                                                                                        | Default         | Required?   |